When you purchase through links on our site, we may earn a commission. Here’s how it works.

-- If your costume requires a sword or weapon, do not swing it around and keep the pointed part away from yourself and others.
+- If your costume requires a sword or weapon, do not swing it around, and keep the pointed part away from yourself and others.

-- Inspect candy before eating.
+- Inspect all candy before eating.
 Check the contents of their bags and buckets for choking hazards and make sure candy is all properly sealed (throw away anything that’s been opened or is not packaged).
 It’s best to wait until you get home to indulge so you have better light to properly inspect each item.

 - Have an allergy-safe Halloween.
 Review each label for any potentially harmful ingredients like peanuts, tree nuts, dairy, or gluten.

 - Brush your teeth before bed.
 No one wants to suffer from a toothache from too much sugar or chocolate!

 Adults should be equally prepared to ensure they don’t get into any Halloween hazards.

 - Arm your home alarm system and lock the doors, so your valuables are safe while you’re out.
 You can also use the app to check your security camera for any suspicious activity.

 - Stay in neighborhoods that are familiar to you.

 - Use the buddy system and avoid letting anyone go out alone.

 - Start early, and don’t stay out late.